 The minutes of every board meeting are entered in its minute book.
 At every meeting, the confirmation of the minutes of the previous meeting, which must contain the names of those present, is ordinarily the first business after the opening.
-When confirmed, the minutes are signed by the chairman.
+When confirmed, the minutes are signed and each page numbered and initialled by the chairman.